Sustainability and the Environment

 Reducing Our Impact in Everything We Do

-At Fish City, we endeavour to act responsibly by implementing a range of environmentally friendly practices, including: ensuring our food waste and cooking oil is collected and regularly recycled; installing and using only low-energy LED bulbs for lighting; minimising the frequency of orders from suppliers to reduce our carbon footprint and, where possible, purchasing all our ingredients locally within a 50-mile radius; and cleaning our local beaches by removing marine litter, helping to protect native marine life and keeping Northern Ireland’s coastline beautiful and litter-free for beachgoers.
+At Fish City, we endeavour to act responsibly by implementing a range of environmentally friendly practices, including: ensuring we monitor and reduce our food waste, with food waste collection for composting that feeds back into the grid and cooking oil recycled for biofuel; using electricity made from 100% renewable resources and using low-energy LED bulbs for lighting; minimising the frequency of orders from suppliers to reduce our carbon footprint and, where possible, purchasing our ingredients locally within a 50-mile radius; and, cleaning our local beaches– removing marine litter to help protect native marine life and keep Northern Ireland’s coastline beautiful and litter-free for beachgoers.

 Research & Development

-We have worked alongside the College of Agriculture, Food and Rural Enterprise (CAFRE), the Agri-food and Biosciences Institute (AFBI), and the Queen’s University Food Science Department to conduct research and development.
+We have worked alongside the College of Agriculture, Food and Rural Enterprise (CAFRE), the Agri-food and Biosciences Institute (AFBI), researchers from the Nutrition Innovation Centre for Food and Health (NICHE) at Ulster University, and the Queen’s University Food Science Department to conduct current and ongoing research and development at the intersection of sustainability and health.

 Cultivating Biodiversity